The Best Italian Pasta Experience: Ten Must-Try Dishes

 10. Spaghetti Aglio, Olio e Peperoncino

 Considered to come from the Abruzzo region, this cheap and cheerful dish is now popular in the length and breadth of the boot.
 As there are very few ingredients (garlic, olive oil, chili, parsley, and spaghetti), it is usually the first dish young Italians learn to make.
-It is also the dish that will most often be offered to you, “facciamo due spaghetti,” if you end up back at an Italian friend’s house after a night on the beer!
+Also, if you end up back at an Italian friend’s house after a night on the beer, “facciamo due spaghetti” is the dish they will most often offer you!

-The sauce is made by sautéing minced or pressed garlic in olive oil (about 5 tbsp) on low heat to avoid burning.
-Add dry or fresh chili to give it a good kick, and add the cooked spaghetti to the pan once the oil has absorbed all the flavors and toss well.
+To make the sauce, sauté minced or pressed garlic in olive oil (about 5 tbsp) on low heat to avoid burning.
+Add dry or fresh chili to give it a good kick.
+Once the oil has absorbed all the flavors, add the cooked spaghetti to the pan and toss well.
 Mix in chopped flat-leaf parsley, serve, and grate Pecorino or parmesan cheese over the top or some toasted breadcrumbs, common in the southern regions.
 Simply scrumptious!

 Spaghetti Aglio